 Located in the heart of Yemen, this nearly abandoned Jewish settlement is built on the top of a hill in the middle of Yemen.
 It was built by the Bawsites during the Sabaean Kingdom.
 The hill on which the settlement is built has slopes on three sides and is only accessible through the south side.

-The oldest archeological record of a Jewish community in Yemen goes back to 110 BC.
+The oldest archaeological record of a Jewish community in Yemen goes back to 110 BC.
 Most gates that lead to the courtyards inside are open and you can wander inside and you can enter the settlement at any time.
 The children residing around the settlement will likely follow you as you explore it.

 3. Dragon’s Blood Tree – Socotra:

 Socotra is one of four islands in the Socotra Archipelago along two rocky islets at the southern limit of the Gulf of Aden.
 The Dragon’s Blood Tree is a species of tree called Dracaena Cinnabari which is a tree in the shape of an umbrella.
-The tree has been sought since the ancient times for its red sap as it was thought to be the dragon blood of the ancients as they used it as a dye while today it is used as a paint and varnish.
+The tree has been sought since ancient times for its red sap as it was thought to be the dragon blood of the ancients as they used it as a dye while today it is used as a paint and varnish.

 4. Sand-Surfing – Socotra:

-While you’re at the Socotra Archipelago, you can have an interesting experience by surfing the sands in the biggest island of Socotra.
+While you’re at the Socotra Archipelago, you can have an interesting experience by surfing the sands on the biggest island of Socotra.
 You will ride a special board down the white sandy beach of Socotra, even if you don’t have experience surfing, a professional can help you get the hang of things.

 5. Shaharah Fortified Mountain Village:

-There are many fortified mountain villages in Yemen but Shaharah is by every mean the most wonderful one.
+There are many fortified mountain villages in Yemen but Shaharah is by every means the most wonderful one.
 The only way to reach this dramatic village is through an arched stone bridge which spans out one of the mountain gorges.
-Shaharah was able to withstand the turbulences of war due to its secluded location which made almost impossible to reach.
+Shaharah was able to withstand the turbulences of war due to its secluded location which made it almost impossible to reach.